 9 Things to Do in Japan During the Autumn Season

-Autumn is arguably the best time of year to visit Japan.
-The trees turn every landscape into a sea of golden yellows and rich reds, the tastiest foods come into season and the country's many hot springs begin to look that much more inviting.
-With so many things to do and experience, you'll wish the season could last forever.
+Autumn is arguably the best time to visit Japan.
+The vibrant foliage transforms the landscapes into a stunning tapestry of golden yellows and rich reds, seasonal foods are at their finest, and the country’s renowned hot springs become even more appealing.
+With so many activities and experiences to enjoy, you may find yourself wishing this enchanting season could last forever.

 table of contents